 - 19. Insufficient Shares.
 If the total number of shares of Common Stock that would otherwise be purchased on any Exercise Date plus the number of shares purchased under previous Offerings under the Plan exceeds the maximum number of shares issuable under the Plan, the shares then available shall be apportioned among Participants in proportion to the amount of payroll deductions accumulated on behalf of each Participant that would otherwise be used to purchase Common Stock on such Exercise Date. - 20.
 Termination of the Plan.
-The Plan shall terminate on the tenth anniversary of the date on which it has been approved and adopted by the Board and the Company's stockholders, and may be terminated at any time prior to that by the Board.
+The Plan may be terminated at any time by the Board.
 Upon termination of the Plan, all amounts in the accounts of Participants shall be promptly refunded. - 21.
 Governmental Regulations.
 The Company's obligation to sell and deliver Common Stock under the Plan is subject to obtaining all governmental approvals required in connection with the authorization, issuance, or sale of such stock. - 22.
 Governing Law.
 This Plan and all Options and actions taken thereunder shall be governed by, and construed in accordance with, the laws of the State of Delaware, applied without regard to conflict of law principles. - 23.
 Issuance of Shares.
 Shares may be issued upon exercise of an Option from authorized but unissued Common Stock, from shares held in the treasury of the Company, or from any other proper source. - 24.
 Tax Withholding.
 Participation in the Plan is subject to any minimum required tax withholding on income of the Participant in connection with the Plan.
 Each Participant agrees, by entering the Plan, that the Company and its Subsidiaries shall have the right to deduct any such taxes from any payment of any kind otherwise due to the Participant, including shares issuable under the Plan.